Biden addresses Iran tensions during Dubuque campaign event with Finkenauer

 “Nothing we have seen from this administration in the past three years suggests that they are prepared to deal with the threats that are to come,” he said.

+“If Joe Biden had his way, Osama bin Laden, Abu Bakr al-Baghdadi and Soleimani would still be alive, China would be eating our lunch, and Iran would be on the path to nuclearization,” wrote RNC spokeswoman Preya Samsundar.
+“Iowans know that the world is safer thanks to President Trump’s leadership in the fight to end global terrorism.”

+Bin Laden, who masterminded the Sept.
+11, 2001, terrorist attacks, was killed during the administration of former President Barack Obama, when Biden was serving as vice president.

-Biden's authoritative stance on the Iran developments impressed Trent Bellingham, 24, a new resident of Dubuque.
-He said he had not committed to a candidate as yet, but Friday's speech helped Biden's chances a lot for him.
+Biden’s authoritative stance on the Iran developments impressed Trent Bellingham, 24, a new resident of Dubuque.
+He said he had not committed to a candidate as yet, but Friday’s speech helped Biden’s chances.

-"He leveraged his much better knowledge of international affairs than that of other candidates," he said.
-"He did it well.
-And that's where is strength is, both with things like Iran, but also the Paris accord.
-That's big for me.
-He's had some moments in the campaign where he's flopped or misspoken, but he was strong today."
+“He leveraged his much better knowledge of international affairs than that of other candidates,” he said.
+“He did it well.
+And that’s where his strength is, both with things like Iran, but also the Paris Accord (an international agreement dealing with climate change mitigation).
+That’s big for me.
+He’s had some moments in the campaign where he’s flopped or misspoken, but he was strong today.”

-Today also marked Biden's first public appearance with Finkenauer, who endorsed his bid for president this week.
-That, Biden said would have been the main focus of his speech, had news not broken of the Soleimani killing.
+Friday also marked Biden’s first public appearance with Finkenauer, who endorsed his bid for president this week.
+That, Biden said, would have been the main focus of his speech, had news not broken of the Soleimani killing.

 During the event in Dubuque, Finkenauer recalled watching Biden speak at the Iowa State Capitol when she was a child and the respect she has had for him since.
 She also said she thinks Biden has the best shot at closing the partisan wound she has experienced in her first year in Washington, D.C.